jared-richard-clarke/student/notes/pratt-parser/crockford.md

                 }
             }
         },
+        // "The pop method closes a scope, giving focus back to the parent."
         pop: function () {
             scope = this.parent;
         },
+        // "The reserve method is used to indicate that a name has been used
+        // as a reserved word in the current scope.
+        //
+        // [I]n any function, any name may be used as a structure word or as a
+        // variable, but not as both.
+We will reserve words locally only after
+        // they are used as reserved words."
         reserve: function (n) {
             if (n.arity !== "name" || n.reserved) {
                 return;